RodriguesIsrael/A-Battleships-game/README.md

 ## Testing
 I have manually this project by doing the following:

-  * Passed the code throught a PEPE8linter and confirmed that there are not big issue.
+  * Passed the code throught a PEPE8linter and confirmed that there are no issue.
   * Give invalid inputs: string when numbers are expected out of bounds inputs, same input twice
-  * Tested in my local terminal and the Code Institute Heroku Terminal
+  * Tested in my local terminal and  Heroku open app

 ### Bugs